diagram

 The GenYES Partner-Teacher Experience

-However, if you are a partner teacher with a GenYES student you will be participating in a program that has been carefully designed and developed to meet your needs.
-Your participation time is minimal - the average partner teacher reports that they spend 3 hours per semester class on the GenYES project.
+However, if you are a partner-teacher with a GenYES student you will be participating in a program that has been carefully designed and developed to meet your needs.
+Your participation time is minimal - GenYES students are there for you when and where you need them.
 In time, however, you may come to rely on the support that GenYES students can provide.

 Quotes